 They've been standing here for two minutes now and they haven't looked at the column once.
 All they've done is stare at themselves in the mirror, but that's modern tourism for you: it's just a great big treasure hunt.
 They visit a location and take a photo of themselves standing in front of it.
 Then they chuck the photo in the cupboard and never look at it ever again.
 They probably won't even bother to print it off.
 No one visits a place just to sit down and stare anymore -- so do me a favour and take ten minutes to stare at the scene.
 Put your smile away for five minutes and sit in the seats around the edge of Trafalgar Square and listen to the noise.
 You're in London!

-If you ask someone about Nelson today then they'll probably say, er... he's that boat guy, that bloke with a pirate patch over his eye?
+It's quite an impressive column.
+It's very tall, that is for sure, which is what you want in the middle of a square.
+And it's got somebody worthy of a column on top: Horatio Nelson.
+If you ask someone about him today then they'll probably say, er... he's that boat guy, that bloke with a pirate patch over his eye?
 That bloke with one arm?
-They might vaguely recall the Battle of Trafalgar if they paid attention at school.
+They might vaguely recall the HMS Victory and the Battle of Trafalgar if they paid attention at school.
 It's funny, isn't it?
 You can stand on top of one of the tallest monuments in London, and have its grandest square named after your most momentous battle, and 95% of people still won't have a clue what you did to achieve it.
 This is Admiral Nelson, people!
 One of the greatest Britons who ever lived.

 He might also have been the vainest (he wasn't into modesty), so he would have loved standing on top of that column.
 If ever a man was destined to stand on top of a column, it's him.
 The Duke of Wellington would have been happy standing at the bottom, but not Nelson.
 I've read stories about him wearing all his medals at once.
 He even wore his medals on the day he got shot, striding around the deck of HMS Victory, painting a nice shiny target on his jacket for the French sharpshooters to aim at.
 They would have seen those garish gongs glinting through the gun smoke.
 If you go to the National Maritime Museum and look at the uniform he was wearing that day, then you can even see where the bullet ripped a hole a couple of inches above his medal crosshairs -- vanity did him in.